AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When an admin converts the issue, the data is carried to the new project as expected.

-**XLS and XLSX file size limit temporarily decreased to 100 MB for proofs**
+**[!DNL XLS] and [!DNL XLSX] file size limit temporarily decreased to 100 MB for proofs**

 *Proofing*

-In order to address a security issue, we've temporarily limited the maximum file size for XLS and XLSX files to 100 MB when creating a proof.
+In order to address a security issue, we've temporarily limited the maximum file size for [!DNL XLS] and [!DNL XLSX] files to 100 MB when creating a proof.

 NOTE: This update was in the Preview environment on February 24, and will be in the Production environment on March 3.